pioneer001/Dynamic-Threatlist/README.md

 - Supports Cisco FMC External Block List integrations.
 - Automatically manages temporary GitHub runner IP access during deploy.
 - Ensures threat lists can be used in **SI** or **block policy** enforcement.
+- Designed to be compatible with Free Tier of Github just note limit of 2,000 Actions minutes/month

 ---